tipr01/echo_state_network/README.md

+## Implementation of an echo state network to predict the solution of the lorenz system
+# Data generation

+# Statistical analysis
-$Implementation of an echo state network to predict the solution of the lorenz system$ Comparison of actual solution $x_i$ with the prediction $y_i$ for $i \in \{d, \ldots, prediction\}$:
+Comparison of actual solution $x_i$ with the prediction $y_i$ for $i \in \{d, \ldots, prediction\}$:
 Let
 $$\mu = \frac{1}{n} \sum_{i=1}^n \delta_{x_i}$$